mfoltz/KinThrone/README.md

 # KinThrone for V Rising
-Send servants on missions in style from the Throne of Darkness.
+Interacting with the Throne of Darkness applies the original three relic tower buffs (Talzur, Behemoth, and Solarus) to the player.
 No configuration required.

 ---
 Thanks to the V Rising modding and server communities for ideas and requests!